What is An Algorithm? Definition, Types, Characteristics

 Time Complexity

-The amount of time required to complete an algorithm's execution is called time complexity.
+The time required to complete an algorithm's execution is called time complexity.
 The big O notation is used to represent an algorithm's time complexity.
-The asymptotic notation for describing time complexity, in this case, is big O notation.
-The time complexity is calculated primarily by counting the number of steps required to complete the execution.
+In this case, the asymptotic notation for describing time complexity is a big O notation.
+The time complexity is calculated primarily by counting the steps required to complete the execution.
 Let us look at an example of time complexity.

 mul = 1;